 “He disrupted the politics of the art world and insisted that if he had to play their games, he would make the rules.
 His images entered the dreams and museums of the exploiters, and the world would never be the same.” – Keith Haring

-Basquiat is sometimes more commonly talked of in the context of celebrity than artistically; his friendships/collaborations with Pop Art icon Andy Warhol are still critiqued in the vortex of pop culture phenomena.
-But there’s so much more…
+Basquiat is sometimes more commonly talked of in the context of the celebrity than artistically; his friendships/collaborations with Pop Art icon Andy Warhol still get critiqued in the vortex of pop culture phenomena.
+But there’s so much more.

-Enjoy these great links to more information on the life of Basquiat:
+Enjoy these excellent links for more information on the life of Basquiat:

 - The official Basquiat website.